sanket-dalvi/spring-boot-microservices-system/README.md

 The system consists of the following services:

 1. **Eureka Server**: A **Service Registry** for all microservices to register and discover each other.
-2. **API Gateway (Zuul)**: Routes incoming client requests to appropriate microservices.
+2. **API Gateway (Spring-Cloud API Gateway)**: Routes incoming client requests to appropriate microservices.
 It provides a single entry point into the system, reducing complexity for consumers.
 3. **Product Quote Service**: Handles all operations related to generating product quotes.
 4. **Order Service**: Manages order creation and processing.
 5. **Document Generation Service**: Responsible for generating documents associated with orders.